 What does it cost to replace a timing belt in Gig Harbor or Gig Harbor?
 Well, that really depends on what kind of car you have.
 I can tell you that it's usually not very easy to get to the timing belt - you often have to remove some accessories to get at it.
 It isn't a cheap procedure, but it's a fraction of what it could cost to repair the expensive damage caused by a failure.

-At Mackert Automotive LLC in Gig Harbor we're all about trying to prevent expensive repairs, keeping you and your passengers safe and increasing your driving enjoyment.
+At Mackert Automotive in Gig Harbor we're all about trying to prevent expensive repairs, keeping you and your passengers safe and increasing your driving enjoyment.